puiutucutu/PageLoader/README.md

 ### 1. Window Load Event

-When an html page is loaded, the loader component will be the first html loaded inside the `<body></body>` tags, as such the loader will continue to animate until hidden in the DOM.
-When the window load event fires, the loader component can be hidden.
+When an html page is loaded, the loader component is the first html loaded inside the `<body></body>` tags.
+As such, the loader will continue to animate until it is hidden in the DOM.
+When the window load event fires, the loader component is hidden.

 ### 2. Window Beforeunload Event